 Bill is Chair of the Board of Directors of Save Our Sons, St Paul, an organization devoted to assisting at risk St Paul youth, particularly from the black community, who have experienced contact with the criminal justice system.
+Rosario: Not giving up on youths is still this former cop’s mission.
 He is on the Board of Trustees of The Hmong American Education Fund, which provides educational scholarships and services to Hmong-American students seeking specialized educational camps, internships, higher education, graduate school, and professional schools.
-HAEF was begun with funds obtained in a wrongful death medical negligence settlement obtained by Tilton & Dunn on behalf of a family from the St Paul Hmong community.
+HAEF was begun with funds obtained in a wrongful death medical negligence settlement obtained by Tilton Dunn Gross on behalf of a family from the St Paul Hmong community.

 For nearly 30 years Bill has endowed the Tilton Scholarship at Wolverine Human Services in Detroit, Michigan, a program dealing with abused, neglected, and delinquent children in the State of Michigan.
 For several years, he endowed the Tilton Human Rights Fellowship given by and through the University of Minnesota Human Rights Center.